You may visit your doctor once a year to make sure all is well, but there's something else to pencil on the calendar: an annual financial checkup.

 If you were on a long road trip, you'd stop occasionally and look at the map to see if you were headed in the right direction.
 An annual financial checkup serves the same purpose.
 It's an opportunity to review how you've done financially over the past twelve months and make sure you're still headed in the right direction when it comes to managing your money.

-A good time to do your annual financial checkup is before the end of the year so you can take advantage of any tax-saving strategies, but if you can't fit it in during the busy holiday season, plan on doing it as soon after the new year as possible.
+A good time to check in with your finances is before the end of the year so you can take advantage of any tax-saving strategies, but if you can't fit it in during the busy holiday season, plan on doing it as soon after the new year as possible.
 Here are the key steps to take when planning a money checkup:

 The first step in your financial checkup is evaluating your financial goals.
 Have you made progress on them this year?
 If not, where have you fallen short?
 Can you figure out why?
 Have your goals changed during the year?
 If so, revise them and write them down.

 Next on your annual financial checkup to-do list is considering how well you're protecting your assets.
 Start by reviewing your homeowner's or renter's insurance, health insurance, auto insurance.
-Don't forget to protect the greatest asset of all - your income earning ability - with long-term disability insurance.
+Don't forget to protect the greatest asset of all - your income-earning ability - with long-term disability insurance.

 Calculate the return on each of your stocks, bonds, or mutual funds.
 Are you satisfied with their performance compared to the rest of the market?
 If you don't believe the investment will recover its losses, it may be time to sell the dogs.

 As part of your annual financial checkup, consider how well you're doing with managing debt.
 Specifically, evaluate your debt to income ratio.
 Has your credit card debt decreased this year?
 If not, it's time to figure out where the leaks are taking place and try to plug them.
 It's difficult to get ahead and invest when too much of your income is going to interest payments on credit cards.

 How's the interest rate on your mortgage?
 Should you consider refinancing?
 Even a small dip in rates can make a big difference in the life of your mortgage, but you have to consider closing costs to see if it's worthwhile.

-How's your credit score?
+Lastly, how's your credit score?
 If you haven't ordered your free copies of your credit report, now's a good time to do it.
 You can get one free copy of your credit report per year from AnnualCreditReport.com.
 Once you have your copies of your credit reports, review them carefully and dispute any errors you come across.

 Last but not least, look at how you're doing with regard to retirement funds.
 Are you contributing the maximum to your 401(k) plan?
 This is one of the best tax-reducing strategies available.
 If your employer doesn't have a 401(k), does it offer any other kind of plan?
-If not, set up an IRA on your own.
+If not, consider setting up an IRA on your own.